Archbold woman seriously injured in crash - Fulton County Expositor

-An Archbold woman was among those injured in a crash east of Montpelier on Tuesday.
+An Archbold woman was among those injured in a crash east of Montpelier last Tuesday.

 Kayla Perry, 18, of Archbold, was operating a 2019 Chevrolet Spark eastbound on County Road K. Anestazia Brace, 34, of Pioneer, was operating a 2020 Hyundai Elantra southbound on State Route 15.
 According to the Ohio State Highway Patrol, Perry failed to yield the right of way and struck Brace.